dreamingechoes/awesome-mental-health/README.md

 - [Talks](#talks)

 ## Articles

+Articles, posts and papers on mental health in technology.

 * [A Software Developer's Guide To Managing Stress](https://www.precisionsourcing.com.au/technology-workers-guide-managing-stress/) - By Daragh Byrne.
 * [Developer Depression: Isolation Is The Biggest Problem](https://thenextweb.com/insider/2012/10/20/are-developers-depressed/#gref) - By Lauren Maffeo.